eclipse-sumo/sumo/docs/web/docs/Tutorials/Jupedsim/crossing-simulation.md

 ## Results

-In the follwing, you can see a comparison of the two simulations results (left: *striping* model, right: *JuPedSim* model).
+In the following, you can see a comparison of the two simulations results (left: *striping* model, right: *JuPedSim* model).
 There are clear differences in the movement patterns and interactions as the *JuPedSim* pedestrians are moving in 2D space.

 | ![image](../../images/simulation_striping.gif)   | ![image](../../images/simulation_jupedsim.gif)   |